anmolaggarwal98/Deep_learning-SGN/README.md

 #### Candidate Number: 1040706

-In recent years, there has been a growing interest in Stochastic Gradient Descent (SGD) and its modifications in the field of machine learning, mainly due to its computational efficiency.
+In recent years, there has been a growing interest in Stochastic Gradient Descent (SGD) and its modifications (just as AdaDelta and Adam) in the field of machine learning, mainly due to its computational efficiency.
 It is often assumed that gradient noise follows Gaussian distribution in large data-sets by invoking the __classical Central Limit Theorem__.
 However, the results in my report (`will be published here shortly`) shows that this is far from true, in fact we show that